 Prague, Czech Republic – The Czech Republic prepares to commemorate the 30th anniversary of the 1989 Velvet Revolution.
-But three decades after the peaceful protests that toppled the Communist government of then-Czechoslovakia, Czechs are once again preparing to take to the streets as pressure intensifies on Czech PM Andrej Babis.
+But three decades after the peaceful protest that toppled the Communist government of then-Czechoslovakia, Czechs are once again preparing to take to the streets as pressure intensifies on Czech PM Andrej Babis.

 The ‘Million Moments for Democracy’ movement, the local anti-corruption watchdog responsible for organizing the mass protests against Prime Minister Andrej Babis, issued an ultimatum to the Czech Premier.